 ____Item C: Production Report for CALENDAR YEAR 2019 for Review, Correction

 Please review your organization’s line in the Spreadsheet generated from quarterly reports for projects completed in Calendar Year 2019.
 Complete or correct the data as needed to accurately reflect your organization’s activities in Calendar Year 2019.
-If there are additional types of production you would like to report, please NOTE in column AJ on the far right.
+If there are additional types of production you would like to report, please NOTE in column AJ on the far right of the spreadsheet.

 ____Item D: Invoice for Payment of Annual Membership Dues